LostLuma/server-stats/README.md

 Allows recording player statistics on legacy servers using the modern statistics system.
 This is intended to be used by players planning to eventually upgrade to 1.7.x or later.

+As Minecraft discards all player statistics when upgrading to 1.8 and later Server Stats also includes a statistics upgrade system for players in Minecraft 1.8.9 through 1.12.2.

 There is currently no way to view your statistics except to upgrade your world to 1.7.x.

 ## Installation